GovStackWorkingGroup/bb-information-mediator/spec/6-functional-requirements.md

    * That the owner of the application provides:
      * OpenAPI 3.0 specification document (i.e., includes base paths like “/api/patients”, “/api/visits”, etc.).
      * Description.
-     * List of enabled endpoints of OpenAPI spec (the requirement is that we can enable/disable endpoints).
+     * List of enabled endpoints of OpenAPI specifications (the requirement is that we can enable/disable endpoints).
 4. Managing a list of allowed consumers for services requires:
    * Application developers MAY access the directory service (described below) to select the services that they want to consume.
    * The request/approval/addition of allowed consumers process is a business-first process with manual steps (The hard part is negotiating data sharing agreements and signing contracts when that is completed the Information Mediator administrator can easily modify the allowed consumers' list manually).